modding-guide

 What software do you need to start modding?

-Depending on the type of mods you want to create, the software you need varies from only a code editor (Visual Studio Code, Notepad++, Atom, do not ever use native windows notepad) to adapt existing features / settings / mechanics in the game, 3D software (Blender) to create your own or adapt existing buildings, image editing software (Photoshop, Gimp, Paint.net, ) to edit graphics.
+Depending on the type of mods you want to create, the software you need varies from only a code editor (Visual Studio Code, Notepad++, do not use native windows notepad) to adapt existing features / settings / mechanics in the game, 3D software (Blender) to create your own or adapt existing buildings, image editing software (Photoshop, Gimp, Paint.net, ) to edit graphics.

 We will also need some specific scripts or programs created by the community.
 We will talk about those when we are at that point in the modding process.